 Please note that some of the information may be triggering for some individuals.
 If you need immediate assistance, please call your local crisis services.

 It is essential for folx affected by acute, chronic, and/or complex trauma to understand and recognize the ways your experience impacts you.
 Understanding that symptoms come from somewhere develops awareness and compassion for oneself.

-As powerful and adaptive our brains and nervous systems are, they are greatly impacted by the perception of trauma.
-It is does not matter if these experiences happened when we are children or even a long time ago, trauma can dysregulate our autonomic arousal states and can create patterns of behaviour that affect our daily functioning.
+As robust and adaptive, our brains and nervous systems are significantly impacted by the perception of trauma.
+It does not matter if these experiences happened when we are children or even a long time ago.
+Trauma can dysregulate our autonomic arousal states and can create patterns of behaviour that affect our daily functioning.

-I have been providing trauma specific counselling services that recognize that healing trauma is more than just talking about what happened.
-By working with individuals to integrate their traumatic experience, through movement, regulation, and connection, I can help repattern behaviours and even the brain's wiring.
+I have been providing trauma with specific counselling services that recognize that healing trauma is more than just talking about what happened.
+By working with individuals to integrate their traumatic experience through movement, regulation, and connection, I can help repattern behaviours and even the brain's wiring.

-Natascha has received the BC Professional Firefighter Association (BCPFFA) Silver Seal of Endorsement and have completed Level 2 of the Occupational Awareness Training for Healthcare Professionals.
-To learn more about the First Responders' mental health services please follow the link.
+Natascha has received the BC Professional Firefighter Association (BCPFFA) Silver Seal of Endorsement and has completed Level 2 of the Occupational Awareness Training for Healthcare Professionals.
+To learn more about the First Responders' mental health services, please follow the link.